Online Documentation for SQL Manager for PostgreSQL

 NB: Since PostgreSQL server does not have a native command for reordering table columns, this operation is implemented in SQL Manager for PostgreSQL by generating the script according to which the data of the original table are copied into a temporary table, then the original table is dropped, and a new table with the same name but having the newly specified order of columns is created, and afterwards all the data are copied from the temporary table into the new one.

 Nevertheless such script cannot be executed in some cases.
 If a table is referenced by another table (e.g. there is a Foreign Key constraint) or is a base table for a view, the Reorder Columns operation cannot be performed.
 It is recommended to drop Foreign Keys before column reordering, and create them again after the reordering operation is completed.

 By default, before the Reorder Columns dialog is opened, a warning window is displayed.
 Use the Operations by recreating drop-down list to specify whether the Reorder Columns operation will be available after the current operation is performed:

 Enabled - such operation will be performed without warnings;

 Enabled, show warning - the warning window will appear if the operation requires table recreation;

 Disabled - denies operations of this type.

-The fields are displayed in the Column name list in the current order.
+The columns are displayed in the Column name list in the current order.

-To change the fields order, use the buttons or drag-and-drop operations within the list.
+To change the columns order, use the buttons or drag-and-drop operations within the list.
 Click the OK button to view the modification script in the Changing Metadata window and apply changes.